How to Start a Junk Removal Business

 If you enjoy staying physically active and like the variety of doing something a little different every day, the junk removal industry might be right for you.
 Starting a junk removal business of your own means you’ll be your own boss and no two work days will ever be quite the same.
 You’ll enjoy the satisfaction of providing a service that people need, while also being able to bring in some nice profits for your work.
 But starting this type of business isn’t as simple as just heading out in your truck.
 Read on to find out what’s involved and whether this business opportunity might be right for you.

 Junk removal businesses provide an important service to homeowners and renters, home buyers, construction workers, and more.
-These businesses come into a site and clean out junk, which can consist of everything from old appliances to brush and trees to bags of garbage.
+These businesses come into a site and clean out junk, which can consist of everything from scrap metal and old appliances to brush and trees to bags of garbage.
 These cleanup jobs are often large and physically demanding, and they’re usually jobs that the property owner doesn’t have the time, strength, or resources to do on their own.

 Most junk removal businesses consist of teams of employees working out of a pickup truck or dump truck.
 Once they’ve removed the materials, these businesses typically bring them to landfills or recycle appropriate materials.
 Because clients rarely have ongoing needs for junk cleanup, a junk removal business usually works with a variety of different customers at many different sites in a single week.